deng-xinran/deng-xinran.github.io/content/authors/admin/_index.md

 ## About Me

-I am a researcher and developer in the field with hands-on experience in the development of machine learning pipelines for computer vision and point cloud 3D processing.
-My recent focus is on the development of Python-based software using OpenCV, scikit-learn, and deep learning frameworks for structural feature extraction and optimization of data workflows.
-I am interested in taking AI theory to practice, and I thrive on resolving real-world challenges through predictive modelling and generative methods.
+I am a researcher and engineer working at the intersection of machine learning, trustworthy AI, and LLM-based agent systems.
+My work focuses on developing reliable and efficient AI models with practical deployment in mind—bridging the gap between research and real-world applications.
+I have experience in designing and optimizing deep learning pipelines for computer vision, 3D point cloud processing, and data-driven decision systems.
+Recently, my research explores how information-theoretic perspectives can improve privacy and robustness in large models while maintaining performance.
+I am particularly interested in understanding and building autonomous, safe, and verifiable AI agents.